Access tickets service

 There four Changing Places in central Edinburgh during August.
 These are accessible toilets with an adult-sized changing bench and hoist, for people who are unable to use a standard accessible toilet.

-Each backpack contains a fidget toy, earplugs and a photo story describing the Street Events.
+Each backpack contains a fidget toy, earplugs and a social story describing the street events.
 Small backpacks also include a soft toy.
-If you would like more information on the sensory backpacks please contract [email protected].
+If you would like more information on the sensory backpacks please contact [email protected].

 We are grateful for the support of the Edinburgh Festivals 70th Anniversary Legacy Tourism Innovation Fund, Trespass and Edinburgh Trams.